 Dynamic Protection Bits are volatile and unique for each sector and can be individually modified.
-DYBs only control protection for sectors that have their PPBs cleared.
-By issuing the DYB Set or Clear command sequences, the DYB are set to 1 or cleared to 0, thus placing each sector in the unprotected or protected state respectively.
+DYBs only control protection for sectors that have their PPBs erased.
+By issuing the DYB Set or Clear command sequences, the DYB are set to 0 or cleared to 1, thus placing each sector in the protected or unprotected state respectively, if the PPB for the Sector is 1.
 This feature allows software to easily protect sectors against inadvertent changes, yet does not prevent the easy removal of protection when changes are needed.

-The DYB can be set to 1 or cleared to 0 as often as needed.
+The DYB can be set to 0 or cleared to 1 as often as needed.